 A bit about me

-Ian Allison.
-Creative Direction; Strategy; Art Direction; Design; Copy.
-IA …
+IAN ALLISON Creative Direction; Art Direction; Design; Copywriting.
+Brand Strategy; …

 B2B, B2C, P2P.
 BTL, ATL, TTL.
 Most sectors.

-Yes to dinosaurs, fish fingers, thunderstorms, collaboration, listening and seeing.
+“Yes” to dinosaurs, magic, fish fingers, thunderstorms, collaboration, sharing, listening and seeing.

-No to intolerance, unfairness, wilful ignorance and autocrats.
+“No” to intolerance, unfairness, wilful ignorance, massive egos and autocrats.

 …Oh, and yes – I do strategy AND design.
 You can do both.
 No, really.